hjacobs/kubernetes-failure-stories/README.md

 Failure stories can be anything like blog posts, conference/meetup talks, incident postmortems, tweetstorms, ...

 I would also be glad to hear about your failure stories on Twitter: my handle is [@try_except_](https://twitter.com/try_except_)

+# Thanks

+Thanks to all contributors and everybody who writes public Kubernetes postmortems! 👏

+Thanks to [Joe Beda](https://twitter.com/jbeda) for contributing his domain k8s.af for this project! 👏